yukun-dong/how-to/Send-notification-to-Teams.md

 ### Notify

 A Teams bot can be installed into a team, or a group chat, or as personal app, depending on difference scopes.
 You can choose the installation target when adding the App.
-(See [Distribute your app](https://docs.microsoft.com/microsoftteams/platform/concepts/deploy-and-publish/apps-publish-overview) for more install options.)
+(See [Distribute your app](https://docs.microsoft.com/microsoftteams/platform/concepts/deploy-and-publish/apps-publish-overview) for more install options, and [Remove an app from Teams](https://support.microsoft.com/office/remove-an-app-from-teams-0bc48d54-e572-463c-a7b7-71bfdc0e4a9d) for uninstallation.)

 ![Installation Target](notification/addanapp.png)